Overlap Splines and Meshless Finite Difference Methods: Approximation of Functions

 In special circumstances, like univariate generalized splines or continuous multivariate polynomial splines on triangulations, the values $p_i(x)$ may be the same for all $i$ with $x\in G_i$, at least for a special choice of $G_i$, and we obtain a well-defined function $\tilde s$ by using these values.
 However, this is a rare exception if we look for meshless methods, because it typically means that $\cG=\{G_i\}_{i=1}^m$ is a partition of $G$.

-We always have in our disposal the \textit{Partition of Unity Method (PUM)} that generates $\tilde s(x)$ as a weighted average of $p_i(x)$ as follows.
+We always have at our disposal the \textit{Partition of Unity Method (PUM)} that generates $\tilde s(x)$ as a weighted average of $p_i(x)$ as follows.
 Let $\Gamma=\{\gamma_i\}_{i=1}^m$ be a \textit{partition of unity} associated with $\cG$, such that

 and

 For each overlap spline $s=\{p_i\}_{i=1}^N\in S(X,\cG,\cP)$ we define a function

 that can take the role of $\tilde s$.
 If $S(X,\cG,\cP)$ is interpolatory, then $s_\Gamma|_X=s|_X$.